Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Depth-Weighted Prevalence (DWP) for an RF Tree Ensemble

-Each tree $T$ is grown using a recursive procedure which proceeds in two steps for each node $t$.
+Each tree $T$ is grown using a recursive procedure (denoted as CART algorithm \cite{Breiman2001}), which proceeds in two steps for each node $t$.
 First, a subset $\Mt \subset [p]$ of features is chosen uniformly at random.
 The size of $\Mt$ is $\mt$.
 Then the optimal split $k_t \in \Mt, \gamma_t \in \R$ is determined by maximizing impurity decrease defined in \eqref{eq:impdecrease}: